 To avoid dehydration, drink 3 to 4 liters of good, pure alkaline water every day.
 If you want to get more specific for yourself, drink half of your body weight in ounces daily.
 For example, if you weigh 140 pounds, drink 70 ounces of water every day.

 I know how it is when you’re stressed… you want to eat comfort foods, chocolate, and junk foods (aka acid).
 But your body wants you to do the complete opposite!

 In fact, your body needs you to eat the best foods at fighting the free radicals and acidity caused by stress.
 Foods that fight acid contain alkaline minerals, and antioxidants like lycopene, beta-carotene, vitamin C, vitamin E, and carotenoids.

-Top free radical fighters include raw almonds, kale, spinach, cucumbers, celery, carrots, broccoli, grapefruit, lemons and limes, and healthy fats like avocados, chia seeds, hemp seeds, and flax.
+Top free radical fighters include raw almonds, kale, spinach, cucumbers, celery, carrots, broccoli, grapefruit, lemons and limes, and healthy fats like avocados, chia seeds and flax.

 So if you’re stressed, make yourself a smoothie with kale, berries, some healthy fat, and a nut milk and all of those healthy nutrients will go to work for you.